Eating Radish in Pregnancy

 Radishes fill you up easily, managing your hunger while reducing your calorie intake.
-Additionally, they are low in carbohydrates and sugars while having high amounts of dietary fibre, which can ease constipation.
+Additionally, they are low in carbohydrates and sugar while having high amounts of dietary fibre, which can ease constipation.

-Several powerful anti-carcinogens such as isothiocyanate and sulforaphane in are known to be present in radish.
+Several powerful anti-carcinogens such as isothiocyanate and sulforaphane are known to be present in radish.

 The abundance of potassium in radishes have been known to reduce blood pressure by improving the circulation of blood.
 Antioxidants named anthocyanins can also help lower the risk of cardiovascular diseases.